willl-8523/movie-app/README.md

 # Movie App

-    In this project, we're using [Site Web d'OpenAI](https://www.openai.com) API to build a small movie application.
+    In this project, we're using [the movie db](https://www.themoviedb.org) API to build a small movie application.